 The Cape's transportation system should also respect the region's natural and historic resources.
-There are obvious visual impacts when trees are removed and the landscape is permanently altered to accommodate road and intersection widening.
+There are obvious visual impacts when trees are removed and the landscape is permanently altered to accommodate road and intersection st Survey of Cape residents conducted in 2005 by the Center for Survey Research of the University of Massachusetts-Boston widening.
 Additional pavement also increases stormwater runoff that can negatively impact drinking water supplies and lead to pollution of the Cape's ponds and bays.